Background to devolution in the UK

 Northern Ireland has three Members of the European Parliament, representing it in Europe, you can search for them at the link below.

-Local government in Northern Ireland is made up of 11 local councils, run by democratically elected councillors.
+Local government in Northern Ireland is made up of 11 local councils, run by elected councillors.
 They look after a range of services such as your local sport and leisure centre or arranging your bin collections.

 You can find out more about your local council, what it does and how its funded by visiting the local councils page.